iangus/foundry-token-movement-settings/README.md

 - Block Mouse Click/Drag Token Movement
   - Prevents users from dragging tokens in the scene, requires the use of arrow keys to move.
+- Allow Mouse Click/Drag Token Movement in Combat
+  - If 'Block Mouse Click/Drag Token Movement' is enabled, this will allow players to drag tokens during combat.
 - Gridless Movement Modifier
   - Allows modifying the size of each arrow key movement step in a gridless scene.
 By default Foundry will move tokens Zpx away for each arrow key input (where Z is the grid scale).
 This modifier acts as a multiplier for the step distance, so a modifier of `0.5` will cut the distance moved in half.